elringus/imgit/docs/guide/index.md

 <iframe src="https://www.youtube.com/embed/id"></iframe>
 ```

 — the page includes multiple images and video hosted remotely and a YouTube embed.
-Should we build without any optimizations and navigate to an anchor in the midst of the page, it'll look as follows:
+Should we build as-is and navigate to an anchor in the midst of the page, it'll look as follows:

 <details>
     <summary>Warning: flashing lights</summary>
     ![](https://i.gyazo.com/b2f45680247820c398682d7150fca566.mp4)
 </details>

 The page constantly scrolls while loading, the content is shown abruptly and it takes significant time until everything is finally stable, resulting in poor user experience.
-[PageSpeed Insights](https://pagespeed.web.dev) helps identify the issues and suggests solutions:
+[PageSpeed Insights](https://pagespeed.web.dev) helps identify the issues and suggests solutions.

 ![?class=dark-only](https://i.gyazo.com/57489480e03593abb47d78c5e1374aa7.png)
 ![?class=light-only](https://i.gyazo.com/d1f5eb93e57799d1a3cd2abdf438c040.png)

 There are several recommendations for improving performance and UX, most of which imgit will take care of.
-After applying all the optimizations, we'll get much better results:
+After applying all the optimizations outlined later in the article, we'll get much better results:

 ![?class=dark-only](https://i.gyazo.com/1bd7705bf63b4fa179e45a7b4445d34e.png)
 ![?class=light-only](https://i.gyazo.com/4122593cabf787177589cec34e94263c.png)